Chances are you or someone you know has been involved in an incident of domestic violence.

 Most first offense charges of domestic violence in Nevada are misdemeanors.
 The punishment for a misdemeanor may include a fine of $200 to $1,000, 48 hours to 120 hours of community service, weekly counseling for 6 months to a year; and staying out of trouble for a period of time.

 A second charge of battery domestic violence in Nevada can include jail time, fines, classes and counseling and additional jail time of 10 days.

-If the charges of domestic violence include strangulation, use of a deadly weapon or substantial bodily harm, the District Attorney may decide to prosecute the case as a felony regardless of whether or not it is a first offense.
-These types of incident can carry up to 15 years in prison.
+If the charges of domestic violence include strangulation, use of a deadly weapon or substantial bodily harm, the District Attorney may decide to prosecute the case as a felony regardless of whether or not it is the first offense.
+These types of incidents can carry up to 15 years in prison.

 Domestic Violence Can Affect Your Nevada Family Law Case

 If you are going through a divorce or custody matter, a domestic violence charge can affect your time with your children as well as your ability to remain in the marital residence.